If you’re a CFO or Risk Manager and you’re reading this, it means you’re probably interested in purchasing less insurance for your company.

 - Have the capital to invest into the captive initially (can be tens of thousands of dollars in a group captive setting)

-To learn more about our solutions for senior living industry, contact your local Marsh & McLennan Agency representative.
+To learn more about our captive solutions, contact your local Marsh & McLennan Agency representative.